Magical Realism and Gabriel García Márquez: World Literature Roots

 4. Voltaire and García Márquez: Two Roots

-Voltaire used satire, reason and irony to question society, religion and power.
-García Márquez challenged power and history through myth, memory and magical realism.
+Voltaire used satire, reason and irony to challenge religion, authority and social injustice.
+García Márquez turned to myth, memory and magical realism to explore history, violence and cultural identity.

 5. Gabriel García Márquez and Latin American Storytelling